Turing test

-The "standard interpretation" of the Turing test, in which player C, the interrogator, is given the task of trying to determine which player – A or B – is a computer and which is a human.
-The interrogator is limited to using the responses to written questions to make the determination.
+Player C, the interrogator, is tasked with determining which player – A or B – is a computer and which is a human using only the responses to written questions.

-The Turing test, originally called the imitation game by Alan Turing in 1949, is a test of a machine's ability to exhibit intelligent behaviour equivalent to that of a human.
-In the test, a human evaluator judges a text transcript of a natural-language conversation between a human and a machine.
+The Turing test was designed by Alan Turing to assess a machine's ability to exhibit intelligent behaviour equivalent to that of a human by imitating interactive dialogue.
+In the modern version, a human evaluator judges a text transcript of a natural-language conversation between a human and a machine.
 The evaluator tries to identify the machine, and the machine passes if the evaluator cannot reliably tell them apart.
 The results would not depend on the machine's ability to answer questions correctly, only on how closely its answers resembled those of a human.
-Since the Turing test is a test of indistinguishability in performance capacity, the verbal version generalizes naturally to all of human performance capacity, verbal as well as nonverbal (robotic).
+Since the Turing test is a test of indistinguishability in performance capacity, the original (verbal) version generalizes naturally to all of human performance capacity, including nonverbal (robotic).

-The test was introduced by Turing in his 1950 paper "Computing Machinery and Intelligence" while working at the University of Manchester.
-It opens with the words: "I propose to consider the question, 'Can machines think?
+The test was introduced as the imitation game by Turing in his 1950 paper "Computing Machinery and Intelligence" while working at the University of Manchester.
+It opens with the words: "I propose to consider the question, 'Can machines think?'."
 Because "thinking" is difficult to define, Turing chooses to "replace the question by another, which is closely related to it and is expressed in relatively unambiguous words".
 Turing describes the new form of the problem in terms of a three-person party game called the "imitation game", in which an interrogator asks questions of a man and a woman in another room in order to determine the correct sex of the two players.
 Turing's new question is: "Are there imaginable digital computers which would do well in the imitation game?"
 This question, Turing believed, was one that could actually be answered.
 In the remainder of the paper, he argued against the major objections to the proposition that "machines can think".

 Since Turing introduced his test, it has been highly influential in the philosophy of artificial intelligence, resulting in substantial discussion and controversy, as well as criticism from philosophers like John Searle, who argue against the test's ability to detect consciousness.

-Since the mid-2020s, several large language models such as ChatGPT have passed modern, rigorous variants of the Turing test.